genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/CreateSummaryViewReportAggr.md

 {: .no_toc}
-# Create Summary View
+# Create a Summary Report

 TABLE OF CONTENTS
 1. TOC
 {:toc}

-## Create a summary view - Report
+## Create a summary report

-To define a view that will write report style output:
+To define a view that will write sorted and aggregated records, in a report style:

 ### Add new view definition